suborbital/e2core/docs/concepts/runnables.md

 # Runnables

 When building an application with Atmo, you segment your application's logic into individual functions known as **Runnables**.
-A Runnable can be written in any of the supported languages \(such as Rust or Swift\), and is compiled to WebAssembly when you build it.
+A Runnable can be written in any of the supported languages \(such as TypeScript, Rust or Swift\), and is compiled to WebAssembly when you build it.

 Runnables are completely independent from one another, and have no knowledge of each other's execution.
 Runnables take an input from Atmo, use the **Runnable API** to run your application logic, and then return an output.